oracle/terraform-provider-oci/website/docs/r/database_exadata_infrastructure_configure_exascale_management.html.markdown

 The following arguments are supported:

 * `exadata_infrastructure_id` - (Required) The Exadata infrastructure [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
-* `excluded_fields` - (Optional) If provided, the specified fields will be excluded in the response.
+* `total_storage_in_gbs` - (Required) Storage size needed for Exascale in GBs.

+** IMPORTANT **
+Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values

 ## Attributes Reference